rohithr8484/Mezo-Defi-IQ/README.md

 # ⚙️ Mezo Defi - Institutional-Grade Bitcoin DeFi System

 Mezo DeFi is a Bitcoin-native, cross-protocol DeFi ecosystem designed to unlock Bitcoin’s full financial potential through composable, automated, and institution-grade financial primitives.

-It unifies non-collateralized access to MUSD, flexible MUSD borrowing, and seamless asset swaps into a single cohesive platform, enabling users to rapidly deploy MUSD for liquidity needs, loans, and advanced DeFi strategies without the friction of traditional collateral requirements.
+Mezo Defi unifies non-collateralized access to MUSD, flexible MUSD borrowing, and seamless asset swaps into a single cohesive platform, enabling users to rapidly deploy MUSD for liquidity needs, loans, and advanced DeFi strategies without the friction of traditional collateral requirements.

 Mezo DeFi integrates real-time price feeds, advanced analytics, and cross-protocol arbitrage monitoring to deliver professional-grade market intelligence and automated execution.
 By combining capital-efficient lending with live insights and arbitrage opportunities, while leveraging the security, transparency, and trust guarantees of Bitcoin.